 In May, Huawei was put on the US Entity List, which means “the U.S. Government has determined that there is reasonable cause to believe that Huawei has been involved in activities contrary to the national security of the United States.”
 As a result, US-based firms are no longer able to work directly with Huawei without a waiver exemption from the US Department of Commerce.
 This designation is impacting Huawei’s Consumer Business Segment which consists of mostly smartphone sales.
 On August 19th, the US extended the waiver exemption for another 90 days.
-The details of the exemption and waivers are complex, but it’s been reported that Huawei has been prohibited from working with US companies to develop their next generation smartphones.
+The details of the exemption and waivers are complex, but it’s been reported that Huawei has been prohibited from working with US companies to develop their next-generation smartphones.
 US companies are still supporting Huawei on their existing products including software security patches and to fulfill certain existing purchase orders.
-In this environment it should be expected that Huawei’s US supplier relationships will be significantly disrupted.
+In this environment, it should be expected that Huawei’s US supplier relationships will be significantly disrupted.

 Huawei Relies on Google

-On August 29th, Google confirmed that they are not releasing the Google APIs on next generation smartphones from Huawei.
+On August 29th, Google confirmed that they are not releasing the Google APIs on next-generation smartphones from Huawei.
 This is important because it prevents Huawei from using three core Google services:

 - Android: Historically, several large technology companies have tried to break into iOS/Android OS duopoly without success, including Nokia’s Symbian OS, followed by Windows Mobile OS, and most recently Samsung’s own OS.
 Huawei announced that it has been working on its own proprietary smartphone OS, Harmony, for last 7 years and is likely still years behind Android.

 - Google Play app store: Google Play is where most Android users download apps.
-In Europe, Google Play app store has a dominant market share despite the fact that in 2018, the European Commission’s antitrust required Google Play app store to be unbundled with the Android OS.
+In Europe, the Google Play app store has a dominant market share despite the fact that in 2018, the European Commission’s antitrust required Google Play app store to be unbundled with the Android OS.
 Technically, Huawei, Samsung, or any other phone maker can install their own app store and encourage app developers to use their ecosystem with differentiated pricing and revenue sharing agreements.
-In China, the Google Play app store is banned, and in its place there are over 400 app stores.
+In China, the Google Play app store is banned, and in its place, there are over 400 app stores.
 Huawei’s app distribution platform in China is named Huawei AppGallery and is one of the top 10 app stores that controls the app download market in China.
 Huawei has been asking more European software developers to design apps exclusively for Huawei AppGallery.

-- Google Mobile Services (GMS): GMS is a collection of popular Google apps including YouTube, Gmail, Google Maps, Hangout, Waze etc. GMS certification means that Google application programming interfaces (APIs) will properly install and support functionality across various phone models and devices.
+- Google Mobile Services (GMS): GMS is a collection of popular Google apps including YouTube, Gmail, Google Maps, Hangout, Waze, etc. GMS certification means that Google application programming interfaces (APIs) will properly install and support functionality across various phone models and devices.
 With the appropriate APIs, Google’s apps will also work together seamlessly to ensure that the smartphone user has the best experience.
 If Google is no longer allowed to work with Huawei, Google’s most popular apps will have a downgraded experience on Huawei devices.

 Huawei Relies on Facebook & Twitter